pods-framework/pods-ajax-views/readme.txt

 `pods_ajax_view( 'my-big-cached-template.php' );`

-Beware that AJAXed views are loaded from AJAX, not through the current page.
+AJAX requests are done through the same URL, so you still have access to the query and postdata like normal.
+We hook into template_redirect to stop Beware that AJAXed views are loaded from AJAX, not through the current page.
 They do not have access to the current WP_Query or Query variables, or the Post loop.
 If you want to pass anything into it, use the $data argument.

 For information about `pods_view`, see these resources: